 3. Blow out forcefully, like blowing out a candle at the same time pull the pubic bone to the ribs and drive the belly button inward towards the spine, pause and breath in slowly.

 water, pull up on the bucket and keep it level throughout the day..

 Check your posture every couple days with back against the wall.
-Practice PILATES POSTURE keeping back and head against the wall.
+Practice PILATES POSTURE keeping back, mid back and head against the wall.